clairesersun/clairesersun/README.md

 🏫 Graduated with a Masters in Web Design from The University of Florida</br>
 🧘‍♀️ I have a passion for health and wellness</br>
 🌄 Can’t find me?
-I’m probably hiking the trails at various National Parks</br> 📚 Favorite book: The Midnight Library by Matt Haig</br>
+I’m probably hiking the trails at various National Parks</br> 📚 Favorite book: The People We Keep by Allison Larkin</br>
 📬 Let's connect: <a href="mailto:claire.sersun@gmail.com">claire.sersun@gmail.com</a></br>

 ### Languages and Tools: